OriD-19/Clases-2020/Materias/Inglés/6C - Passive gerunds and infinitives.md

 10. having been forced
 11. to be launched
 12. being introduced

+*You don't use "to" when you have a modal in the infinitive form.
+You always use infinitive after a modal.

 <span style="opacity: 0.7; font-style: italic;">Página principal de la materia:</span> [['INGLÉS]]